aevyrie/bevy_mod_picking/README.md

 # 3D Mouse Picking for Bevy

 This is a 3D mouse picking plugin for [Bevy](https://github.com/bevyengine/bevy).
 The plugin will cast a ray into the scene and check for intersection against all meshes tagged with the `PickableMesh` component.
-The built-in highlighting and selection state are opt-in.
+The built-in highlighting and selection state, as well as the debug cursor, are opt-in.

 Out of the box, the plugin provides: pick depth, pick coordinates, and surface normal of the picked mesh triangle.